-Any party or his or her attorney in any W&I C Section 300 matter shall be given access to all unsealed dependency records relating to the minor which are held by the clerk's office.
+Any party or their attorney in any Welfare & Institutions Code section 300 matter shall be given access to all unsealed dependency records relating to the minor that are held by the clerk's office.
+(Effective January 1, 1997.)

-RULE 6.08.3 ACCESS TO COURTROOM BY NON-PARTIES
+RULE 6.08.3 ACCESS TO COURTROOM BY NON-PARTIES (Welfare & Institutions Code sections 345, 346)

-(W&I C Sections 345, 346)

-Unless specifically permitted by statute, juvenile court proceedings are confidential and shall not be open to the general public.
+Unless specifically permitted by statute, Juvenile Court proceedings are confidential and shall not be open to the general public.

-The court encourages interested persons including trainees and students to attend juvenile proceedings in order to better understand the workings of the juvenile court.
+The court encourages interested persons including trainees and students to attend juvenile proceedings in order to better understand the workings of the Juvenile Court.
 The court retains the discretion to determine in each case whether any such interested party shall remain in the courtroom.

-The court or its agent shall remind each such nonparty that the names of parties and any actual or potentially identifying information from any case is confidential and shall not be further disclosed to anyone outside of the court.
+The court or its agent shall remind each such nonparty that the names of parties and any actual or potentially identifying information from any case are confidential and shall not be further disclosed to anyone outside of the court.

-The court, on its own or at the request of any party, may require a person attending a juvenile court proceeding to sign a written agreement or state under oath that he or she will comply with all confidentiality requirements.
-(Effective January 1, 1997.)
+The court, on its own or at the request of any party, may require a person attending a Juvenile Court proceeding to sign a written agreement or state under oath that they will comply with all confidentiality requirements.